xeyqe/capacitor-base64/README.md

 # capacitor-base64

-capacitor plugin to get base64 string from file
+Capacitor plugin to get base64 string for file.
+Works only on Android.

 ## Install